-4.12.2 Session Key Encapsulation and Recovery Policy and Practices
+4.12.2 Session key encapsulation and recovery policy and practices

 CAs that support session key encapsulation and recovery shall identify the document describing the practices in the applicable CPS.
-Components that support session key recovery shall meet the security requirements for the CAs stated in Section 6.
+Components that support session key recovery shall meet the security requirements for the CAs as stated in this CP.